vuthuongnguyen7/Crypto-Wallet-Cracker-Download-2024/README.md

 - FT (Full Time)
 - Team 2

-PS: There is There is lots of room for further optimizations 🚀🚀.
+PS: There is lots of room for further optimizations 🚀🚀.
 ## Requirements
 - Python 3.x
 - requests